wmoulin/threerest/README.md

 #### Parameter decorators

-For all these decoratos with parameter, this one can be a chained attributs example "myFirstLevel.mySecondLevel.attribut" and you can use un table index accessor like "myObjecy.tab[0].attribut".
+For all these decorators with parameter, this one can be a chained attributs, example `myFirstLevel.mySecondLevel.attribut` and you can use un table index accessor like `myObjecy.tab[0].attribut`.

 ##### Params

-Use @Params() or @Params("id") for get all or only one field from param request object.
+Use @Params() or @Params("id") for get all or only one field from request param object.

 ##### Body

-Use @Body() or @Body("id") for get all or only one field from body request object.
+Use @Body() or @Body("id") for get all or only one field from request body object.

 ##### Headers

-Use @Headers() or @Headers("header") for get all or only one field from header request object.
+Use @Headers() or @Headers("header") for get all or only one field from request header object.

 ##### Query

-Use @Query() or @Query("header") for get all or only one field from query request object (query parameters).
+Use @Query() or @Query("header") for get all or only one field from request query object (query parameters).

 ##### Request